Mohith8861/readme_test/readme.md

 ### File Storage

-- **Google Drive API**: For uploading resources and generating sharable links.
+- **Google Drive API**: This is for uploading resources and generating shareable links.

 ### Generative AI